benne/gulp-mongodb-data/README.md

     }));
 });

-// Loads JSON files with arrays of objects into the specified
+// Load JSON file, with array of objects, into the specified
 // MongoDB server, using the specified collection name, and
 // dropping the collection before bulk inserting data gulp.task('metadata', function() {